Report: Patriots heading to Kansas City after coronavirus tests come back negative

-WARWICK, R.I. — The New England Patriots are set to fly to Kansas City for a Monday night showdown against the defending Super Bowl champions, Nexstar sister station WPRI reported.
+WARWICK, R.I.
+(WPRI) — The New England Patriots are set to fly to Kansas City for a Monday night showdown against the defending Super Bowl champions.

 According to reports, the Patriots will travel to Missouri in two planes — one plane will carry players who have had close contact with quarterback Cam Newton, and the other will have the rest of the team.